Sperm quality is decreasing: Here's how to increase sperm count fast

 In general, the American diet tends to provide high-caloric intake but low nutritional content.
 Diets high in vegetables, complex carbohydrates, and Omega 3 have been proven to boost sperm count, motility, and morphology.

 While sperm might not be totally extinct quite yet, it’s probably a good idea to check your man’s sperm quality.
 Make sure to check sperm health from the comfort of home with our At-Home Male Fertility Pack.
-After a quick check, there is plenty that men can do to boost their sperm count and quality; you’ll find tons of ideas right here on our blog.
+After a quick check, there is plenty that men can do to improve their sperm count and quality; you’ll find tons of ideas right here on our blog.